Modeling Concurrency Control as a Learnable Function: Learning Function and Feature Selector

-Learning the optimal agent function requires evaluating the value of Score({\cacheF}).
-Existing works~\cite{DBLP:conf/usenix/TangE18/CormCC, DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/cidr/TangJE17/ACC} load the function into the running database and record the system throughput as the performance scores.
-This approach is time-consuming.
-In particular, the process of loading and running the system to evaluate Score(\cacheF) takes seconds~\footnote{This process takes 3.68 seconds on average under our default experimental setting, as detailed in Section~\ref{sec:evaluation.setup}: TPCC workload, 16 threads, one warehouse.} to complete and is repeated at every optimization step, adding significant overheads to the learning process~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice}.
-In addition, the function Score({\cacheF}) is non-smooth due to its discrete input {\cacheFP}.
-This non-smoothness makes it difficult to optimize {\cacheFP} with model-based optimization methods.
-The following subsections discuss how {\dbname} addresses the aforementioned limitations of the existing approaches for evaluating Score({\cacheF}) in two ways.
-First, it employs an online-trained surrogate model to minimize the number of performance score evaluations (Section~\ref{sec:bayesian_opt}).
-Second, it uses a graph reduction algorithm to effectively optimize {\cacheFP} (Section~\ref{sec:graph_reduction}).
+Learning the optimal function requires evaluating the performance of {\cacheF}, i.e., Score({\cacheF}).
+Existing works~\cite{DBLP:conf/usenix/TangE18/CormCC, DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/cidr/TangJE17/ACC} load the function into the running database and use the system throughput as Score({\cacheF}).
+This approach is time-consuming, because loading and running the system takes seconds\footnote{This process takes 3.68 seconds on average under our default experimental setting, as detailed in Section~\ref{sec:evaluation.setup}: TPCC workload, 16 threads, one warehouse.} to complete, and they need to be repeated at every optimization step, adding significant overheads to the learning process~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice}.
+In addition, Score({\cacheF}) is non-smooth due to its discrete input {\cacheFP}, which makes it difficult to optimize {\cacheFP} with model-based optimization methods. {\dbname} addresses the aforementioned limitations of the existing approaches for evaluating Score({\cacheF}) in two ways.
+First, it employs an online-trained surrogate model to minimize the number of performance evaluations (Section~\ref{sec:bayesian_opt}).
+Second, it uses a graph reduction search algorithm to effectively optimize {\cacheFP} (Section~\ref{sec:graph_reduction}).